dodgerogers/nucleus-core-ruby/README.md

 **NucleusCore::Operation** - Service implementation, executes a single use case and can rollback any side effects.\
 **NucleusCore::Workflow** - Service orchestration, composes multi-stage, divergent operations.\
 **NucleusCore::Repository** - Data access, conceals the complexity of interacting with data sources from the caller.\
-**NucleusCore::View** - Presentation objects, render to multiple formats.
+**NucleusCore::View** - Presentation objects, capable of rendering multiple formats.

 ## Supported Frameworks